A Political and Literary Forum

 Knowing takes radical collaboration: an openness to being persuaded as much as an eagerness to persuade.

-For economist Albert O. Hirschman, social planning meant creative experimentation rather than theoretical certainty.
-We could use more of his improvisatory optimism today.
+For economist Albert O. Hirschman, social planning entailed creative experimentation rather than theoretical certainty.

 Attempts to cast Said as the consummate New York intellectual miss the point that his milieu was one of global, and specifically Palestinian, anticolonial struggle.